Players

 Shortly after learning how to play, Ivey started coming up with his own strategies and ideas, and his grandfather was the first to notice the boy's hidden talent.

 As Ivey grew up, so did his love for poker.
 Being in Atlantic City, he was surrounded by casinos and card rooms, but he would have to wait until he turned 21 before he'd be legally allowed to enter these.
-For Phil, this was too long of a wait.
+For Phil, this was too long a wait.

-When he was 17, Ivey acquired a fake ID and started using it to enter various AC casinos to play in real money poker games.
+When he was 17, Ivey acquired a fake ID and started using it to enter various AC casinos to play in real-money poker games.
 He spent most of his waking hours at the tables, earning him the first of his nicknames.

 Locals and poker room managers started calling him “No Home Jerome” as he was always inside the casinos, and the name on his ID was Jerome Graham.